Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 In class: Bugfixes for changing username size and client_guess (not done).
 40min.\
 At home: Merged charlie onto main and fixed all merge conflicts.
 20min.

+### 2024-01-13
+At home: Fixed client_guess and client_word_guess.
+Some minor formatting changes.
+150min.

 ## Charlie